coreos/rpm-ostree/docs/treefile.md

      `packages`.
    * `install`: Array of strings, required: Set of RPM module specs to install (the same formats as dnf are supported, e.g. `NAME[:STREAM][/PROFILE]`).
+ * `repovars`: object (`Map<String, String>`), optional: yum repository variable names to use when substituting variables in yum repo files.
+The `releasever` variable name is invalid.
+Use the `releasever` key instead.
+The `basearch` name is invalid; it is filled in automatically.